Printer (computing): Attributes

+A printer, which takes a digital artifact and converts it into a physical asset, acts as operational technology in a modern information technology environment.

 Connectivity

 Printers can be connected to computers in many ways: directly by a dedicated data cable such as the USB, through a short-range radio like Bluetooth, a local area network using cables (such as the Ethernet) or radio (such as WiFi), or on a standalone basis without a computer, using a memory card or other portable data storage device.

 Printer control languages

 Most printers other than line printers accept control characters or unique character sequences to control various printer functions.
 These may range from shifting from lower to upper case or from black to red ribbon on typewriter printers to switching fonts and changing character sizes and colors on raster printers.
 Early printer controls were not standardized, with each manufacturer's equipment having its own set.
 The IBM Personal Printer Data Stream (PPDS) became a commonly used command set for dot-matrix printers.

 Today, most printers accept one or more page description languages (PDLs).
-Laser printers with greater processing power frequently offer support for variants of Hewlett-Packard's Printer Command Language (PCL), PostScript or XML Paper Specification.
-Most inkjet devices support manufacturer proprietary PDLs such as ESC/P. The diversity in mobile platforms have led to various standardization efforts around device PDLs such as the Printer Working Group (PWG's) PWG Raster.
+Laser printers with greater processing power frequently offer support for variants of Hewlett-Packard's Printer Command Language (PCL), PostScript or Open XML Paper Specification.
+Most inkjet devices support manufacturer proprietary PDLs such as ESC/P. The diversity in mobile platforms have led to various standardization efforts around device PDLs such as the Printer Working Group PWG Raster.